 "We want the robots to fall in love and start controlling the people that created them ."

-It all came down to this: on this day in 1962 (in the United Kingdom), Out Of This World bowed out of its original broadcast existence with the airing of "The Tycoons."
+On this day in 1962 (in the United Kingdom), Out Of This World bowed out of its original broadcast existence with the airing of "The Tycoons."
 According to our friends at IMDB.com, here's the plot summary:

 "Oscar Raebone, a keen tax avoidance investigator for the Inland Revenue, is sent to look into the affairs of a company making novelties.
 He finds a strange group there calling themselves 'The Tycoons'."